reidab/tweetscope/README.markdown

 A single instance of TweetLens can run many different sites.
 The domain (or subdomain) being requested is checked against all sites that have the _domain_ or _domains_ option set.
 If a match is found, that site is served.

 When testing locally, sites can be accessed at http://localhost:4567/_sitename_

+## Deployment ##

+The current version of TweetLens is targeted for deployment on Heroku (it includes unpacked gems necessary for running there), but will play nicely with any [Rack](http://rack.rubyforge.org/)-compatible webserver.
+A guide to Heroku deployment can be found at [http://wiki.github.com/reidab/tweetlens/easy-deployment-to-heroku](http://wiki.github.com/reidab/tweetlens/easy-deployment-to-heroku).